browserengineering/book/book/accessibility.md

 			self.document.layout(self.zoom)
 ```

-And within each layout class type pass around `zoom` as well; whenever a font is
+And within each layout class type pass around `zoom` as well.
+But what do we do
-found, override the font size to account for zoom.
-To make that easier, add a
+with it?
+Let's start by resizing all fonts according to `zoom`.
+To make that
-helper method that converts from a *layout pixel* (the units specified in a CSS
+easier, add a helper method that converts from a *CSS pixel* (the units
-declaration) to a *device pixel* (what's actually drawn on the screen) by
+specified in a CSS declaration) to a *device pixel* (what's actually drawn on
-multiplying by zoom:
+the screen) by multiplying by zoom.
+There will be a bunch of places to edit,
+and this helps us avoid mistakes.

 ``` {.python}
 def device_px(layout_px, zoom):